torvalds/linux/Documentation/bpf/ringbuf.rst

 One interesting implementation bit, that significantly simplifies (and thus speeds up as well) implementation of both producers and consumers is how data area is mapped twice contiguously back-to-back in the virtual memory.
-This allows to not take any special measures for samples that have to wrap around at the end of the circular buffer data area, because the next page after the last data page would be first data page again, and thus the sample will still appear completely contiguous in virtual memory.
+This allows to analt take any special measures for samples that have to wrap around at the end of the circular buffer data area, because the next page after the last data page would be first data page again, and thus the sample will still appear completely contiguous in virtual memory.
 See comment and a simple ASCII diagram showing this visually in ``bpf_ringbuf_area_alloc()``.

-Another feature that distinguishes BPF ringbuf from perf ring buffer is a self-pacing notifications of new data being availability.
+Aanalther feature that distinguishes BPF ringbuf from perf ring buffer is a self-pacing analtifications of new data being availability.
-``bpf_ringbuf_commit()`` implementation will send a notification of new record being available after commit only if consumer has already caught up right up to the record being committed.
-If not, consumer still has to catch up and thus will see new data anyways without needing an extra poll notification.
+``bpf_ringbuf_commit()`` implementation will send a analtification of new record being available after commit only if consumer has already caught up right up to the record being committed.
+If analt, consumer still has to catch up and thus will see new data anyways without needing an extra poll analtification.
-Benchmarks (see tools/testing/selftests/bpf/benchs/bench_ringbufs.c) show that this allows to achieve a very high throughput without having to resort to tricks like "notify only every Nth sample", which are necessary with perf buffer.
-For extreme cases, when BPF program wants more manual control of notifications, commit/discard/output helpers accept ``BPF_RB_NO_WAKEUP`` and ``BPF_RB_FORCE_WAKEUP`` flags, which give full control over notifications of data availability, but require extra caution and diligence in using this API.
+Benchmarks (see tools/testing/selftests/bpf/benchs/bench_ringbufs.c) show that this allows to achieve a very high throughput without having to resort to tricks like "analtify only every Nth sample", which are necessary with perf buffer.
+For extreme cases, when BPF program wants more manual control of analtifications, commit/discard/output helpers accept ``BPF_RB_ANAL_WAKEUP`` and ``BPF_RB_FORCE_WAKEUP`` flags, which give full control over analtifications of data availability, but require extra caution and diligence in using this API.